-Changes still continue to be fluent in the export arena with stepped-up enforcement actions in the U.S. This is a guide to help exporters understand their main responsibilities in today’s U.S. regulatory environment.
-It is our hope that this guide will help the exporter be aware of U.S. Government regulations and what these entail.
+Changes continue to be fluent in the export arena with stepped-up enforcement actions in the U.S. This is a guide to help exporters understand their main responsibilities in today’s U.S. regulatory environment.
+It is our hope that this guide will assist exporters with U.S. government export regulations and what these entail.

 The Foreign Trade Regulations (FTR) places primary responsibility for compliance of the Electronic Export Information (EEI), formerly known as the Shippers Export Declaration (SED), on the exporter or USPPI (U.S. principal party in interest).